-The intense competition in commercial property financing is also likely to persist in many markets during the current year, and in this context we assume that lenders will be willing to lower their margins.
+The intense competition in commercial property financing is also likely to persist in many markets during the current year, and in this context we are confident that lenders will be willing to lower their margins.
 We anticipate a virtually stable development in loan-to-value ratios across the various regions.
 Banks are expected to continue adhering to their preference for financing first-class properties in top locations.
 Investors' readiness to finance properties outside top locations will increase.

 We have incorporated various market aspects and our "Aareal 2020" programme for the future, amongst other factors, in our assessment of anticipated new business volumes for the current year.
-For the Structured Property Financing segment, we are targeting new business of between $\in$ 7 billion and $\in$ 8 billion for the 2018 financial year, whereby the focus is set to remain on the high-margin US market.
-Aareal Bank Group's property financing portfolio - including the private client business and local authority lending business of former WestImmo - should amount to between $\in$ 25 billion and $\in$ 28 billion at the end of 2018, subject to currency fluctuations.
+For the Structured Property Financing segment, we have raised the target range for new business to between € 8 billion and € 9 billion for the 2018 financial year.
+The focus this year is on the highmargin US market.
+The increase compared to the original target reflects higher renewals as well as several large portfolio financings.
+Aareal Bank Group's property financing portfolio - including the private client business and local authority lending business of former Westlmmo - should amount to between € 25 billion and € 28 billion at the end of 2018, subject to currency fluctuations.
 To manage our portfolio and risk exposure, we also use syndications which facilitate larger-sized financing solutions.

-The forecasts are based on the assumption that the macro-economic risks and uncertainty factors described above will not materialise to a significant extent, or only in a manageable manner: otherwise, business development, in terms of new business for example, could be affected.
+The forecasts are based on the assumption that the macro-economic risks and uncertainty factors described above will not materialise to a significant extent, or only in a manageable manner: otherwise, they might influence business development, for example, in terms of new business.